Skip to content

 Configure Ruff for formatting and linting

 The Ruff extension replaces both a formatter (like Black) and a linter (like flake8).
-Add these settings to .vscode/settings.json:
+First add Ruff to the project so the editor and the command line run the same version:

 {